orbtl-ai/DebrisScan/README.md

 > The first time you run this command it will take a while to download and install all
 > of the necessary software dependencies.
 However, subsequent runs will be much faster.

-> **Note**
->The `--build` flag is only needed the first time you run this command.

 ### Step 4: Access DebrisScan in your Browser
 #### Upload Data and Begin Processing
 Once the Docker containers are running, the DebrisScan interface can be accessed by opening your favorite web browser and navigating to the following URL:
 `http://localhost:8080/`.

-- INSERT PIC HERE!!!!`
+![An image showing DebrisScan's Job Upload tab, which has multiple text boxes and slider bars that allow users to configure DebrisScan's settings.](https://github.com/orbtl-ai/DebrisScan/blob/main/static/debrisscan_v05_status_example.png)

-There are two tabs in the DebrisScan interface: `Job Upload` and `Job Status`.
-By default you will be on the `Job Upload` tab.
+There are two tabs in the DebrisScan interface: `Job Upload` and `Job Status/Results`.
+By default, the app launches on the `Job Upload` tab, which is shown in the image above.

-##### Job Upload
+### Step 5: Job Upload
-Here you can batch upload your aerial images and `Submit Job` for processing.
-Optionally, you could also provide additional information about your flight altitude, camera, and/or drone model.

-This additional information will help if you want DebrisScan to resample your data to our AI model's optimal resolution for better performance.
+The `Job Upload` tab allows users to upload batches of aerial images for AI processing.
+Optionally, users can also provide additional information about flight altitude, camera, and/or drone model, which will allow DebrisScan to resample the imagery to match the AI's optimal resolutionour AI model's optimal resolution, increasing performance and accuracy.

 > **Warning**
 > DebrisScan's current models were trained on aerial imagery with a ground spacing
-> distance (GSD) of 2cm, and performance falls off the farther your imagery's GSD is from
+> distance (GSD) of 2cm, and performance decreases as the uploaded imagery's GSD diverges.
-> 2cm.
-If your images have a different GSD, you can opt-in to optional resampling, which
+> It is generally recommended for users to opt-in to `Optional Resampling`, which
-> can infer your images' GSD from the provided flight altitude and camera model information
+> can infer image GSD from user-provided `Flight Altitude` and `Sensor` information.
-> (sensor height, width, and focal length)

-Futher, you can adjust the `Confidence Threshold` slider to adjust the minimum confidence threshold for an AI prediction to be kept in the final results.
+Further, users can adjust the `Confidence Threshold` slider to adjust the minimum confidence threshold for an AI prediction to be kept in the final results.
 The default value for this slider is "40%" on a scale of (0-100% confidence), but this value can be adjusted to either allow more or less model predictions.
 A value of "0%" will keep all AI predictions, while